oe/duplex-message/packages/simple-electron-ipc/README.md

 </div>

-an easy way to use electron ipc, get a response via promise, even with progress feedback support
+<h4 align="center">an easy way to use electron ipc, get a response via promise, even with progress feedback support</h4>

 ## 📝 Table of Contents
 - [Features](#features)